 During the public festival on Saturday and Sunday, thousands of consumers walked through the many halls of Beurs Van Berlage.
 The same two large halls used for the trade fair are utilized for the festival, with the other hall still open for meals, resting, and a few kid-friendly activities.
 There was also karaoke, though I stayed far away from that.
 Along the right side of the wall, festival-goers could pay €1 to taste & rank five hot chocolates entered into friendly competition; I was too full of samples to even consider participating.

 Some of the extraneous events which took place over the latter three days include a barista master class, the professional dinner, an FCCI cacao grader’s intensive, the chocolate makers’ forum, and the cocoa auction.
 Most of these events weren’t announced or finalized until the last few weeks or even the very week of the festival.
 When I tried to attend one of the talks, I was told I needed to go to the front to check in and get some kind of ticket for the speakers.
 It was all really confusing and hard to figure out, honestly.

 If you plan to visit the Chocoa Festival in Amsterdam, then I recommend you book flights & accommodation early, and trust that it will be good.
-Deal with the disorganization as part of the way art echoes life.
+Plan for an extra few days to see other cities in the Netherlands, and deal with any disorganization as part of the way art echoes life.
 Personally, I was exhausted just looking at all the options, and I can’t even imagine trying to organize & execute all of this.
 My hat off to the organizers, and I’ll definitely come back better prepared next year (or maybe the year after).